jontitmus-code/SuiteCRM8_docker/README.md

 4. Run `docker-compose up -d`
 from root folder created when the repo is cloned, and wait for images to be pulled and containers to be created
+> **TIP**
+> Using `docker compose up` for first-time start-up will give you visibility of the setup process and therefore any failures to initialise.

-5. Apache server will be listening on:
+6. Apache server will be listening on:
 * localport 8080 linked to port 80 (`http://localhost:8080`), and
 * localport 8081 linked to port 443 (`https://localhost:8081`)